 - 1 cup currants or raisins

-- For the glaze: 1 cup powdered sugar, 2-3 tablespoons milk
+- For the glaze: 1 cup powdered sugar, 2–3 tablespoon milk

 Directions

-1. In a bowl, combine flour, sugar, yeast, spices, and salt.
-Mix well.
+1. In a bowl, mix flour, sugar, yeast, spices, and salt.

-3. Beat in eggs and stir until a dough forms.
+3. Crack in eggs and stir until dough forms.
 Knead for about 10 minutes until smooth.

-4. Fold in currants or raisins and place the dough in a greased bowl.
-Cover and let it rise in a warm place for about 1 hour, or until doubled in size.
+4. Fold in currants or raisins.
+Put dough in a greased bowl, cover it, and let it rise for about 1 hour or until doubled.

 Advice